yanghuafang/map-pose-former/docs/RESULTS.md

 ### What that means for the milestone

 **Pruning is the wrong lever for this architecture.** It is not that pruning failed — it removed a third of the weights for no accuracy — it is that weights were not what made this model slow.
-The lever that would move latency is the one `docs/OPEN_ITEMS.md` now ranks first: replacing `nn.MultiheadAttention` with `scaled_dot_product_attention`, which would stop materialising the attention matrix.
+The lever that would move latency is the attention matrix, not the weights;
+`model/attention.py` has since replaced `nn.MultiheadAttention` with
+`scaled_dot_product_attention` and a broadcasting mask, and whether that actually stops the matrix being built is still to be measured.

 **The INT8 row is a simulation and its latency must not be read as INT8's.**
 Quantize-dequantize adds rounding and removes no arithmetic, so 34.40 ms is the cost of *pretending*.
 What the row does say is that accuracy is untouched at 8 bits — 0.261 either way — which is the number worth carrying into M5.

-It also reaches only 49% of the weights, because the rest are inside `nn.MultiheadAttention`; the same module, a third time.
+That was measured when quantization reached 49% of the weights, the rest being inside `nn.MultiheadAttention`.
+Since that module was replaced it reaches 98%, and the claim survives the wider net: 0.261 against 0.260, trusted 0.240 against 0.234.
+So INT8 costs nothing on nearly the whole model rather than on half of it.

 **Distillation is the only stage that paid.** It is also the only one that changes what the model *knows* rather than how it is stored.